adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #137 Moving along as fast as I can to wrap up.
 Trying to wrap up to complete the class.

 #138 Been gone for a while for work travel and then been really busy this week.

+#139 Trying to get back into the grove of thinks.
+Trying ...